-1. Student is placed on a remediation plan at a clinical training site.

-- 2. Student leaves/is dismissed/suspended from a training site related to performance issues. - 3.
+- 1. Student is placed on a remediation plan - 2.
+Student leaves/is dismissed/suspended from a training site related to performance issues - 3.
 Student receives a grade below 3.0 (including "no credit" and "no pass" grades). - 4.
 Student fails the CPCE. - 5.
 Student has engaged in behavior that violates institutional policy, including ethical expectations. - 6.
 Student has been previously referred to the Student Professional Development Committee (SPDC). - 7.
 Student is placed on academic warning/probation.

-These biannual reviews are based on impressions the full-time faculty have formed in their interactions with the students, from feedback forms that the adjunct faculty complete for each student, and from any feedback that fellow students might have provided to one or more of the full-time faculty.
+These biannual reviews are based on 1) impressions the full-time faculty have formed in their interactions with the students, 2) from feedback forms that the adjunct faculty complete for each student, 3) from any feedback that fellow students might have provided to one or more of the full-time faculty and 4) from written and verbal feedback from practicum supervisors.